 15.4.4.2 Sources of error

-Measurements of cloud-base taken using a height balloon must be used with caution, since the mean rate of ascent of a balloon, especially in the first few hundred metres, may differ appreciably from the assumed rate of ascent (owing to the effects of vertical currents, the shape of the balloon, precipitation and turbulence).
+Measurements of cloud base taken using a height balloon must be used with caution, since the mean rate of ascent of a balloon, especially in the first few hundred metres, may differ appreciably from the assumed rate of ascent (owing to the effects of vertical currents, the shape of the balloon, precipitation and turbulence).

 15.5 Instrumental measurement of cloud type

 Observation of cloud type is still generally performed by human observers.
-Only one automatic method to observe cloud type is known, which is specifically for detecting cumulonimbus/towering cumulus.
+One automatic method to observe cloud type is used operationally, which is specifically for detecting cumulonimbus/towering cumulus for aeronautical applications.
 In this method, data from a precipitation radar and lightning detection network are used.
 The radar-reflectivity classes and the number of lightning discharges within a certain area are combined to give information on the presence of cumulonimbus and/or towering cumulus.
-This is a new method which is used by a few Meteorological Services.
+This is a new method which is used by a few Meteorological Offices.
 The false alarm rate is relatively high (see WMO, 2006b).
+Some offices use satellite (VIS and IR channels) and model information to enhance the CB/TCU product.

+The derivation of cloud type by considering several statistical spectral and textural features of the camera image is under development.
+The success rate is promising for homogenous cases (75-88 %), but lower in case of mixed scenes (see for example Heinle et al., 2010 and Lui et al., 2011).

 15.6 Other cloud-related properties